rkgIITBh/data-structures.github.io/HTML/hashingWithOpenAddressing.md

 ## Hashing with Open Addressing

-Hashing with open addressing uses table slots to store the elements.
-Since chaining is not used, the resolution of collisions has to be performed directly over the table slots.
-There are many ways to resolve collisions.
-We discuss some well-established collision resolution techniques along with insertions and deletions.
-The simplest solution is linear probing.
-It uses next available empty table slot whenever a collision occurs.
-Collision resolution by linear probing clusters the elements with the same hash value together.
-These elements appear consecutively.
-An alternative to linear probing is quadratice probing or random probing.
-The probing apply hash functions repeatedly to locate an empty alternative slot to when a collision occurs explained in the diagram below.
+Hashing with open addressing uses table slots directly to store the elements as indicated in the picture shown below:
 <p style="text-align:center"}>
     <img src="../images/hashingOpenAddressing1.png">
 </p>
+The elements hashed to the same slots should be distributed to some other table slot.
+However, it is most likely that the alternative slot may be occupied by another previously hashed element.
+Therefore, the hashing with open addressing requires a robust collision resolution technique to distribute the elements that map to the same table slot.
+There are many ways to resolve collisions.
+We discuss some well-established collision resolution techniques along with insertions and deletions.
 We can view the probing function as mapping that can specify an ordering of probes for an empty slot in the table.
 It implies
 <p style="text-align:center"}>
     $$h:U\times \{0, 1, 2, \ldots, m-1\}_{trials} \longrightarrow  \{0, 1, 2, \ldots, m-1\} $$
 </p>